senotrusov/dejavu-fonts-ttf/CONTRIBUTING.md

 insufficient.
 You must also send by surface mail a copyright release signed by a company officer.
 Please [email me](mailto:stan@senotrusov.com) for details.

+Please provide your name and (optionally) email for inclusion into the list of contributors.

 This document is based on texts from SQLite project (http://www.sqlite.org/) and from Unlicense template (https://unlicense.org/).